 Business leaders today have a lot on their plate, maybe more now than any other time in history.
 As both blessing and burden, today there’s a plethora of resources (theoretical and practical) at a leader’s disposal to help them manage, engage, and build teams.
 Because technology is a driving factor in the workplace and is continually advancing, management practices and workforce conventions are always in flux to incorporate the latest trends.

-In addition, today’s working environment is rapidly changing as the population demographics shift from retiring Baby Boomers to a surge of Millennials filling the ranks of organizations.
-Because Millennials have personal values systems differing from past workers, priorities of the individual values systems have to be considered when motivating and incentivizing individuals comprising the team.
+In addition, today’s working environment is rapidly changing as the population demographics shift from retiring Baby Boomers to a surge of Millennials, Zennials, and Gen Z filling the ranks of organizations.
+Because these younger generations have personal values systems differing from past workers, priorities of the individual values systems have to be considered when motivating and incentivizing individuals comprising the team.
 With so many fast-changing and increasing resources available, and so much buzz-worthy chatter on the topic, where does a leader begin?

 Though sage advice from leadership gurus and stimulating team-building activities are at your disposal, there are several fundamental boxes that every successful team lead should check to increase employee engagement: